z/Dark-Serene-Single/README.md

 For a light version of this theme, please visit https://www.reddit.com/r/serene/ if you want to use it as your default reddit theme.
 Or, https://www.reddit.com/r/serenesingle if you want to use it for your personal subreddit.

+---

+To replace reddit tokens with base64 encoded strings for use with userstyles, run: `python userstyle.py` and copy the output to your userstyle.